RSPB/CloudForest/README.md

 ## Scripts

 ### ecoregions.js
 Calculation of forest area in 2000 and the sustained loss in 2001 - 2012 for the selected WWF ecoregion.
 Since the GFC map algorithm evaluates as tree any vegetation taller than 5 metres, and we were mostly interested in natural forest, we excluded from our analysis known wood fibre and oil palm plantations.

 ### grid_30km.js
 Computation of global deforestation for a 30km x 30km grid cells.

+## Installation
+The JavaScript code is meant to be executed in [GEE Playground](https://ee-api.appspot.com/), a web-based interface to the Engine.
+Consequently, there is no installation step - user only needs to have access to the GEE.
+At the moment (late 2015) GEE is freely available after beta signup.